 Prognostic health research studies relationships between patient characteristics and outcomes.
 There is much confusion in prognostic research because studies of associations, prediction models and causation are often mixed up.
 They do not have to be, as they are conceptually and methodologically distinct.

-Aim: This course provides a theoretical framework for the fundamentals of understanding, conducting and analyzing prognostic studies.
+Aim: This course provides a theoretical framework for the fundamentals of designing, conducting and interpreting the results of prognostic studies.
 It addresses the investigation of prognostic factors and prediction models, and highlights differences between studying causality and prediction.

 The course is relevant to PhD students and researchers who work with prediction or prognostic factors and would like to gain a better understanding of fundamental concepts and methods applied in prognostic studies.

-Teaching is a mixture of lectures with room for questions and discussions, participants doing critical appraisals of prognostic papers, and exercises (demonstrated in STATA) to illustrate practical implications of statistical methods with a focus on interpretation of the analyses.
-Model data will be provided.
+Teaching is a mixture of lectures with room for questions and discussions, participants doing critical appraisals of prognostic papers, and exercises to illustrate the interpretation of statistical analyses.
+Model data will be provided for those who want to run the analyses from the examples.

 Readings of course materials, appraisal of papers and exercises are performed individually and discussed.